johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

     frequency="month"
 %}

 I'm spending almost £53 a month on subscription streaming services and wider content bundles.
-That seems excessive given how little TV I actually watch.
+That seems excessive given how little of those services I am consuming.

 I'm locked into a deal on my Sky package for another 12 months, but everything else is up for grabs.

 I've already decided to cancel Paramount+.
-If I cut Disney+, Amazon Prime and shrink my Apple One bundle to just the iCloud+ features, that could save me nearly £40.
-Some of that I can realise *right now*, and some of I'll have to wait a few months, but that's still a substantial saving across the rest of this year.
+If I cut Disney+, Amazon Prime and shrink my Apple One bundle to just the iCloud+ features, that could save me nearly £40 a month.
+I could buy 4 albums a month for that.
+Or a box set.
+Or just save the cash.

+Some of these saving I can realise *right now*.
+Some of I'll have to wait a few months.
+Either way, it'll still be a substantial saving across the rest of this year.

 ## That's a chunk o' change

 I think I can save myself around £275 if I cut back my streaming consumption to something more sensible this year.
 That's a lot of money to put towards something more useful.

 Subscription services seem like a fantastic deal; all you can eat for a set monthly or annual price.
 But there's a catch.
-Without keeping an eye on them though, the costs can – as I've shown – quickly spiral.
+Without keeping an eye on them, the costs can – as I've shown – quickly spiral.

 So I'm going to cut back.
-And cutting back doesn't really mean missing out.
+Cutting back doesn't really mean missing out either.
 The great thing about a lot of these packages is that if you're really desperate, you can subscribe for one month and then cancel again.

 So that's what I'm going to do.